 List of Things To Research or Ask Your Local Zoning & Planning Office

 - Research or ask about setbacks – This is how far from property boundaries you can build.
 This has a direct effect on the legality of your building.
 No matter how small your building is, if it’s too close to your property boundaries you will be required to move it.

 - Research or ask about maximum square footage allowed before you need a permit – This is in the codified or approved ordinances somewhere.
 There are allowances for building smaller buildings in each county.

 - Ask about building code enforcement and where they enforce the codes – It seems obvious to ask about building codes, but I’ve been told by many different county offices that they do not enforce building codes outside of city limits.
 Now, there is a caveat here, this is a personal risk assessment you must do for yourself if you choose to build without following building codes or getting a permit.

 - Check county and city boundaries and borders – Make sure your location is outside the enforceable area of your city ordinances.

 Call your county and talk to multiple people.
-I’ve found that it’s more about interpretation of the ordinances and laws by any given person on the counsel or city employee.
+I’ve found that it’s more about the interpretation of the ordinances and laws by any given person on the council or city employee.